davearonson/pull-request-roulette/README.md

 Web app to match up developers, with public pull requests (PRs) on Github, with people willing to comment on their PRs.

-This app is sort of a learning platform for me.
-I started it in Ruby 2.0 and Rails 4.0 before either were released, and I'm using it to learn dealing with them, Github Issues, Github Wiki, Github API, Code Climate, Travis CI, and eventually other things too.

 The current workflow is:

 - Project owner Polly has a project.